uberhalit/PatternScanBench/README.md

 ## Contributing

 Feel free to create a pull request with your own patter scan implementation at any time.
-Use [PatternScanTemplate.cs](PatternScanBench/Implementations/PatternScanTemplate.cs) as a template for your one, afterwards add it to `PATTERN_SCAN_ALGORITHMS` in [Program.cs](PatternScanBench/Program.cs) and create a pull request.
+Use [PatternScanTemplate.cs](PatternScanBench/Implementations/PatternScanTemplate.cs) as a template for your one, afterwards add it as the first element of `PATTERN_SCAN_ALGORITHMS` in [Program.cs](PatternScanBench/Program.cs) and create a pull request.
+Alternatively you can also try to improve an already existing one.

 ## Prerequisites